emilyseghers/ShortyResty/README.md

 The other feature of this program is redirection.
 If a user makes a GET request with endpoint "/$ID" (ID being the randomaly generated ID) of the format "http://127.0.0.1:8080/ID" then the program will 302 redirect that user to the long form of the URL.

+## Request/Response Formatting

+POST JSON request should be of the format: {"url": "http://example.com/verylonguselessURLthatdoesnotseemtoend/123"}
+JSON response will be of the format: {"short_url": "http://127.0.0.1:8080/xxxxxxxx"} where xxxxxxxx is the ID

+GET request to your browser of client: http://127.0.0.1:8080/ID This will redirect you to the long form of the URL if the ID is valid.

 ## Testing

 This program was tested using Postman to generate POST and GET requests.